 I can see the advertised “GSM” of the towel, now what?

-How can you tell what the towels GSM actually is?
-If you have the towel in hand and can measure and weigh it, here’s how it’s done.
-There are a couple of steps involved (listed in the tables below) because this is a metric term and you’ll need to convert the measurements from inches and LBS…. or, you can use our GSM calculator:
+A couple of steps are involved (listed in the tables below) because this is a metric term, and you’ll need to convert the measurements from inches and pounds.
+You can also use our GSM calculator below.